Free download below shows you a professional resume references format.

 Phone or Cell Phone number: 216-555-1212

-Inside the Resume Masterpiece, I go into even more detail about references, cover letters, and writing beautiful resumes.
+I want to tell you about the Resume Masterpiece Here is where I go into even more detail about a references template , cover letters, and writing beautiful resumes.

-At the bottom of this page I’ll show you a template you can use to format your job references.
+At the bottom of this page I’ll show you a references template you can use to format your list of job references.

 Keep in mind that your references should be on one single piece of paper.
 Make sure you don’t put “references available on request” on your resume.
 Mainly because it’s unnecessary and because employers will assume you have references and they will ask you when they are getting close to making you a job offer.